usmaanalii/dplyr-vs-sqlite/README.md

 During the first semester of my [MSc Advanced Computer Science][a31613ec] degree, I took a module called Statistical Techniques for Data Analytics.

-This repository contains the final report produces, as well as two seperate directories containing the code for each  method.
+This repository contains the final report produced, as well as two seperate directories containing the code for each  method.

 - [Task](#task)
 - [Code and Analysis](#code-and-analysis)